Buying a Home in Whistler

 Quick tips for buying a home in Whistler:

-- Browse All Whistler Listings - we have access to all listings in the Whistler valley and will work with you to match properties to your criteria and create your short list.
+- All Whistler Listings - We have access to all listings in the Whistler valley and will work with you to match properties to your criteria and create your short list.

 - Counter Offer - This is when the sellers return the contract with their terms and conditions.
 For example, a different price or dates for completion.
 At this point the buyer has the choice to either accept these terms or re-counter with their new terms e.g. a different price.
 This negotiation process will continue back and forth until both parties can agree.

 - Accepted - This is once both the buyer and seller agree to all the terms and conditions in the contract.
 Once a contract is accepted, the buyer will begin doing their due diligence on the property e.g. reading strata council meeting minutes, arranging suitable financing, completing a building inspection on the property etc.